ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 * draft-ietf-dnsop-terminology-ter

 * draft-ietf-dnsop-resolver-information
+    - Moving to the ADD WG

 * draft-ietf-dnsop-svcb-httpssvc

 * draft-ietf-dnsop-iana-class-type-yang
-    - Need Larger Yang Resolution

 ## WG Documents Held by WG

-* draft-ietf-dnsop-alt-tld

 ## Active Calls for Adoption